Dr. Goldfoot and the Girl Bombs

 Fabian, Laura Antonelli, Franco and Ciccio pursue the evil doctor through a fairground and by hot air balloon to the bomber and beyond.

-La Casa dell’esorcismo
+La casa dell’esorcismo

 Tourist sees fresco of the devil carrying people off, stays in house full of people going slowly mad, getting “carried away”.